Enforcers (comics): Fictional team biography

 Montana and Fancy Dan team with a new Big Man, as well as with the Sandman and a new Crime Master, Nick Lewis, Jr. son of the original.
-During a battle in which the team is defeated by Spider-Man, the Human Torch, and the Sons of the Tiger, Crime Master shoots the new Big Man, learning belatedly that this "Big Man" was, in fact, a woman — Janice Foswell, daughter of the original and the younger Lewis' romantic interest.
+During a battle in which the team is defeated by Spider-Man, the Human Torch, and the Sons of the Tiger, Crime Master shoots the new Big Man, learning belatedly that this "Big Man" was Janice Foswell, daughter of the original and the younger Lewis' romantic interest.

-The Enforcers were hired by Lightmaster, who introduced a new Ox, Raymond Bloch's twin brother Ronald Bloch, to the team.
+The Enforcers were hired by Lightmaster, who introduced a new Ox, Raymond Bloch's twin brother Ronald, to the team.
 The Enforcers are once again defeated by Spider-Man.
-They later battle the mutant superheroine the Dazzler.
+They later battle the mutant superheroine Dazzler.

-The Enforcers return with new members "Snake" Marston, a master contortionist, and "Hammer" Harrison, a boxer who wears steel hammers over his hands.
+The Enforcers return with new members "Snake" Marston and "Hammer" Harrison.
 The Enforcers come under the employ of the Kingpin, but were defeated by Spider-Man and the then-reformed Sandman.
 This lineup appears only once more to fight Daredevil.

 The original Ox (Raymond Bloch) returns, revived by the Kingpin.
-It is unclear whether it is Raymond or Ronald Bloch who appears with Montana and Fancy Dan in subsequent battles with Spider-Man and the She-Hulk.
+It is unclear whether it is Raymond or Ronald Bloch who appears with Montana and Fancy Dan in subsequent battles with Spider-Man and She-Hulk.

 During the events known as the superhero Civil War, either Raymond or Ronald Bloch and "Snake" Marston are recruited into the Thunderbolts, a team of reformed villains.

-Later, they came back together to work for Mister Fear, which pitted them directly against Daredevil.
-After Mister Fear's arrest, the Enforcers are taken in to work for the Hood's crime organization.